 - Is divorce and family law your main focus of attention or only a part of a larger scale of practice areas?
 Do you have any special training or legal industry awards or honors?

-- How long have you been a divorce lawyer?
+- How long have you been a lawyer?
 Has your experience included circumstances similar to mine (and here you can fill in the blank if you have something unusual in a divorce).
 Do you have references from other clients whom you have represented?

 - Tell me about how you charge for your services.
 How can we work together to make the process less expensive?
 How expensive your divorce will be in the end will be influenced by whether you have an uncooperative spouse, whether issues are heavily contested, and whether outside professionals are needed, such as private investigators, child psychologists, forensic accountants, or others.
 If these other professionals may be needed, how will you be charged for their services?